 A restored Kestrel would make an excellent centre piece to this new museum, but with supporters being asked for donations to help with the restoration it begs the question: what about the money earmarked to construct the new Museum?
 Professional estimates indicate there will be little change out of £10m to build the museum – and that’s without factoring in the operating costs.
 Half of the proposed museum space is destined to be telling the Dunsfold Story but so far the Kestrel appears to be the only item in their catalogue that has any link with Dunsfold.

 XS694 is significant in Dunsfold’s history – especially in view of its role within the Tripartite Evaluation Squadron.
-We already have the “evolution” P.1127 / Kestrel just up the road in Brooklands Museum’s collection – restored and displayed alongside their other Dunsfold exhibits: Harrier T.MK.52, Harrier GR.1, Hawker P.1127, Hunter F.Mk.51, Hawk Mk 50, and Hawker Snowblower.
+However we already have the “evolution” P.1127 / Kestrel just up the road in Brooklands Museum’s collection – restored and displayed alongside their other Dunsfold exhibits: Harrier T.MK.52, Harrier GR.1, Hawker P.1127, Hunter F.Mk.51, Hawk Mk 50, and Hawker Snowblower.

 Editor’s note: Wings were approached for comment but have not responded.